HybridShivam/KMeansMapReduce/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains these folders by default, where:

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies
-- `out`: the folder containing the output from Previous MapReduce Jobs
+- `out`: the folder containing the output of the Previous MapReduce Jobs

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.